realfinder/UniversalPluginsFolders/README.md

 ### To-Do-List
 To-Do-List
-* use more more avsi wrapperes (since not all of them done yet)
+* use more avsi wrapperes (since not all of them done yet)